jillesvangurp/iterables-support/README.md

 For more details see the LICENSE file

 # Changelog
+* 1.8
+    * Add support for reduce function to complement the already implemented map function
+    * Concurrent map reduce.
+    * fix toIterable so that it is able to iterate more than once over the same array
+* 1.7
+    * Now in maven central
 * 1.6
     * Make consume method static so you can actually use it ...
 * 1.5